aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

         2. Parameters:
             1. VPCId: Select a VPC in the account
             2. SubnetId: Select a private subnet which has Internet access
+            Note: If a public subnet is selected, the EC2 instance will not provision as the CFT doesn't attach an EIP by default
             3. InstanceType: Select an instance size based on the number of parallel assessments.
 Guidelines: 4=c6i.large, 6=c6i.xlarge, 8=c6i.2xlarge
             4. InstanceImageId: Leave the default for Amazon Linux 2
-            5. EC2InstanceRole: Leave the default unless necessary
-            6. KeyPairName: Specify the name of an existing KeyPair if using SSH for access (This is optional and can be left blank)
+            5. KeyPairName: Specify the name of an existing KeyPair if using SSH for access (This is optional and can be left blank)
-            7. PermittedSSHInbound: If using SSH for access, specify a permitted CIDR
+            6. PermittedSSHInbound: If using SSH for access, specify a permitted CIDR
-            8. BucketName: Leave the default unless necessary
+            7. BucketName: Leave the default unless necessary
-            9. EmailAddress: Specify an email address for a SNS notification when Prowler completes the assessment and uploads the zip file to S3.
+            8. EmailAddress: Specify an email address for a SNS notification when Prowler completes the assessment and uploads the zip file to S3.
             >Note: The SNS subscription configuration must be confirmed prior to Prowler completing the assessment or a notification will not be sent.
-            10. IAMProwlerEC2Role: Leave the default unless necessary
+            9. IAMProwlerEC2Role: Leave the default unless necessary
-            11. IAMPRowlerExecRole: Leave the default unless necessary
+            10. IAMPRowlerExecRole: Leave the default unless necessary
-            12. Parallelism: Specify the number of parallel assessments to perform.
+            11. Parallelism: Specify the number of parallel assessments to perform.
             >Note: Specify the proper InstanceType parameter value
+            12. Next
             13. Next
-            14. Next
-            15. Review
+            14. Review the summary
-            16. Check the box for "The following resource(s) require capabilities: [AWS::IAM::Role]" and Create Stack
+            15. Check the box for "The following resource(s) require capabilities: [AWS::IAM::Role]" and Create Stack
-            17. Once the Stack has finished deploying, click the Outputs tab in the CloudFormation console and copy the ProwlerEC2Role ARN for use with the next CloudFormation template deploys.
+            16. Once the Stack has finished deploying, click the Outputs tab in the CloudFormation console and copy the ProwlerEC2Role ARN for use with the next CloudFormation template deploys.

 2. Log into the AWS Org management account (root) in order to deploy a CloudFormation StackSet across the AWS Organization and a Stack to the management account.
 Note: The easiest way to do this is to utilize service-managed permissions when deploying the stack and deploying to the entire organization.
 This will require trust to be established between CloudFormation and the AWS Organization.
 If it is not already established, the CloudFormation console for StackSets will present a button which should be clicked and states "Enable trusted access with AWS Organizations to use service-managed permissions."
 This can be safely enabled (with the appropriate approval) without impacting existing stacks and can also be disabled at a later time via command line.

-    a.
-Deploy the IAM-ProwlerExecRole.yaml CFN template to all accounts in the Organization via a StackSet
+    **Deploy the IAM-ProwlerExecRole.yaml CFT template to all accounts in the Organization via a StackSet:**
     1. Open the CloudFormation console
     2. Click StackSets
     3. Click "Create StackSet"
     4. Prerequisite - Prepare template: "Template is ready"
     5. Specify template: "Upload a template file" -\> "Choose File" -\> Browse for the template.
         1. Specify the IAM-ProwlerExecRole.yaml template.
     6. Next
     7. Specify StackSet details
         1. StackSet name: IAM-ProwlerExecRole
         2. Parameters:
             1. AuthorizedARN: Specify the ProwlerEC2Role ARN which was provisioned as part of the prowler-resources.yaml stack.
             2. ProwlerRoleName: Leave the default (ProwlerExecRole)
     8. Permissions: Service-managed permissions
     9. Deployment targets: Leave "Deploy to organization" selected along with defaults
     10. Specify regions: Select a single region as IAM is global.
 (E.g., Use the region the Prowler EC2 Instance will be deployed in)
     11. OPTIONAL: Specify Deployment Options: Set BOTH "Maximum concurrent accounts" and "Failure tolerance" to a high number (E.g. 100) to have the stacks deploy to this number of AWS accounts simultaneously.
     12. Next
-    13. Review
+    13. Review the summary
     14. Check the box to approve "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
-    15. Submit\
+    15. Submit
-    Monitor the "Stack instances" (Individual account status) and Operations (Overall) tabs to determine when the deploy is completed.
-This will take some time to deploy across all accounts.
+    >Monitor the "Stack instances" (Individual account status) and Operations (Overall) tabs to determine when the deploy is completed.

-    b.
-Deploy the IAM-ProwlerExecRole.yaml CFN template to the AWS Org management account (root) via a stack.\
+    **Deploy the IAM-ProwlerExecRole.yaml CFT template to the AWS Org management account (root) via a stack:**
-    Note: This deployment is direct to the management account as the StackSet deployed previously does not include the management account.
+    >Note: This deployment is direct to the management account as the StackSet deployed previously does not include the management account.
     1. Open the CloudFormation console
     2. Create Stack -\> With new resources
     3. Prerequisite - Prepare template: "Template is ready"